open-make/BUAgrant_OSH/discussion_doc.md

  ##  WP2: Towards FAIR ~~and open source~~ hardware (line 1)

-### introduction
+### Introduction

-We want to build a publication system for hardware.
-We will build a novel and specific approach for certification, while building on data and software "publication" system to ensure the production of open FAIR hardware.
-Indeed Registration and Archiving of hardware can follow the FAIR principles that are implemented for data, while we will build on the advances in software publication to drive Awareness and Rewarding functions of publication.
+We want to propose a publication system for hardware.
+Our work will essentially be to create a novel and specific approach for academic hardware certification.
+On the other hand, we will build on the FAIR principles developed for data and on the software citation group outputs to integrate the certification system into an hardware publication system.
+We will Register and Archive the hardware documentation using workflows who have been used for software and data, while Awareness and rewards will be achieved using specific metadata schemes and indicating contribution roles in author lists.

 >A publication system aims:
 >- Registration 	...create a record of the works